znsio/specmatic-documentation/documentation/contract_tests.md

 }
 ```

+* Create a git repository and push the employees.yaml contract into it.
-Place in the top-level directory of your project.
-Place the employees.yaml in a git repository.
-Update the value of "repository" to the url of the git repo.
-Update the contract path in "test" to the relative path of employees.yaml within the git repository.
-Specmatic uses the git command under the hood.
+* Update the value of "repository" to the url of the git repo.
+This should be a url that could be used by git checkout.
+* Update the contract path in "test" to the relative path of employees.yaml within the git repository.

+Specmatic will use the git command to checkout the git repository provided in specmatic.json.
 So make sure that the `git` command works on your laptop.

-On the command line / terminal, `cd` into the directory containing specmatic.json.
+On the command line, `cd` into the directory containing specmatic.json.

 Run this command: `{{ site.spec_cmd }} --testBaseURL https://my-json-server.typicode.com`

-Note that we are not passing any contracts to Specmatic here.
-In the absence of any contracts, Specmatic looks for specmatic.json, loads checks out the contract repo, and runs the specified contract as test.
+Note that no contracts are passed to Specmatic.
+Since no contracts have been passed, Specmatic looks for specmatic.json in the current working directory, checks out the contract repo, and runs the specified contracts as contract tests.

+Since Specmatic uses specmatic.json in the current working directory, it's important to use `cd` into the directory containing specmatic.json.
+For Java projects, specmatic.json should be in the same directory as the pom.xml or build.gradle file.

 Since Specmatic uses git under-the-hood, any authentication requirements of your git server will be handled by the underlying git command.

 Note:
-1. The value of "repository" is the Git repository in which the contracts are declared.
-It can be any Git repo, not just Github.
+1. The value of "repository" is the git repository in which the contracts are declared.
+It can be any git repo, not just github.
 2. The value of "test" is a list of contract paths, relative to the repository root, which should be run as contract tests.
 3. You may declare multiple contracts in the "test" list.
 4. "sources" holds a list.
 You may declare multiple sources if required.
 However we recommend using a single contract repository to be shared across your organisation, or ecosystem within the organisation (if your org is large).